Jasmine Tookes Sizzles By The Beach In Minuscule Mismatched Bikini

 Jasmine Tookes wowed her fans yet again this week with an eye-popping new Instagram upload that sent pulses racing.

 On Tuesday, August 13, the Victoria’s Secret Angel took to her account on the social media platform to share a new upload that included not one, or even two, but three steamy snaps of her by the beach that quickly got noticed by her 3.7 million followers.
-Of course, a day by the water needs the perfect set of swimwear, and the 28-year-old’s certainly did not disappoint.
+Of course, a day by the water needs the perfect set of swimwear, and the 28-year-old certainly did not disappoint.

 Fans scrolling through the heat-bringing triple Insta-update were treated to a look at Jasmine showing off her impressive figure in a sexy mismatched Victoria’s Secret bikini that did nothing but favors for her incredible curves.
-The top half consisted of a classic triangle-style top that hardly was enough to contain her voluptuous assets, while its deep, wide neckline put on a seriously NSFW display of an ample amount of cleavage.
+The top half consisted of a classic triangle style top that hardly was enough to contain her voluptuous assets, while its deep, wide neckline put on a seriously NSFW display of cleavage.

 Instead of a matching pair of bikini bottoms, the model added some personality to her beach day look by opting for a trendy snakeskin-patterned piece, but fans may have been more impressed with how much skin it showed off.
 The number covered only what was necessary and featured a dangerously high-cut design that left Jasmine’s signature curves and long, toned legs very much within eyesight.
 As the camera moved around the model — who was striking a series of poses while sitting on top of a large rock — it was able to capture the perfect angles to also offer a glimpse of the babe’s curvy booty, which was also left exposed by the minuscule pair of bikini bottoms.

 Jasmine completed her barely-there ensemble with a dainty pendant necklace, as well as a pair of delicate earrings for a bit of bling.
-She wore her long, dark hair down, which she rain her fingers through in a couple of the photos included in her upload.
-She also showed off her stunning natural beauty by going makeup free, letting her striking features shine.
+She wore her long, dark hair down, which she ran her fingers through in a couple of the photos included in her upload.
+She also showed off her stunning natural beauty by going makeup-free, letting her striking features shine.

 Fans of the lingerie model showered her latest upload with likes and comments.
 At the time of this writing, the post has been double-tapped more than 126,000 times after just nine hours of going live to Instagram, while the comments section has been flooded with compliments for her jaw-dropping display.

-“My friends are hot,” wrote fellow Victoria’s Secret Angel Josephine Skriver, while another fan said she was “body goals.”
+“My friends are hot,” wrote fellow Victoria’s Secret Angel Josephine Skriver.

 “What a queen,” commented a third.